-The following diagram shows how to connect a range of inputs and outputs to the Scarlett 2i2.

-To connect external processors, synthesisers or keyboards see Connecting Line-Level Devices [35].
+The following diagrams show how to connect a range of inputs and outputs to the Scarlett Solo.
+To connect external processors, synthesisers or keyboards see Connecting a Line-Level Device [30].

-- Connect instruments such as guitars, bass, electro-acoustic guitars and other instruments with pickups to Input 1 or 2 the 6.35mm jack input on the front panel.
-When you connect an instrument use a 6.35mm to 6.35mm TS mono jack cable and set the input to 'instrument' using the Inst button. - Connect your headphones (e.g. the Scarlett SH-450 headphones) via a 6.35mm jack to the headphone output.
+- Connect instruments such as guitars, bass, electro-acoustic guitars and other instruments with pickups to Input 1 the 6.35mm jack input on the front panel.
+When you connect an instrument use a 6.35mm to 6.35mm TS mono jack cable and set the input to 'instrument' using the Inst button. - 2.
+Connect your headphones (e.g. the Scarlett SH-450 headphones) via a 6.35mm jack to the headphone output.
 You must use a 6.35mm TRS jack connector to connect your headphones.
-If your headphone jack connector is smaller you need a headphone jack adaptor. - 3.
-Connect a microphone (e.g. the CM25 MkIII) to Input 1 or 2 using an XLR to XLR cable.
-You must connect a microphone via an XLR cable, other microphones may not work, or you may have problems.
-Enable 48V if your microphone needs it. - Connect monitor speakers (also called Monitors) to Outputs R and L (right and left).
+If your headphone jack connector is smaller you need a headphone jack adaptor.

+- Connect a microphone (e.g. the CM25 MkIII) to Input 2 using an XLR to XLR cable.
+You must connect a microphone via an XLR cable, other microphones may not work, or you may have problems. - Connect monitor speakers (aka Monitors) to Outputs R and L (right and left).
 Use 6.35mm balanced TRS jack cables to connect monitors.
-If your monitors have different connections please see the monitor's user guide.

-5. Connect the Scarlett to your computer using a USB cable.
+If your monitors have different connections please see the monitor's user guide. - 5.
+Connect the Scarlett to your computer using a USB cable.